 Both of these frogs occur statewide in wet areas near woodlands.
 Although their populations remain healthy, their numbers have decreased as habitat is lost to development.

 At the Federation, we have been working hard to conserve our wetlands and woodlands.
 As of now, we have seven miles of stream restoration and 1,400 acres of wetland restoration projects in the works or already completed as well as 5,000 acres of forest restoration projects initiated statewide.
-Learn more about our Habitat Conservation program.
+Learn more about our Habitat Restoration and Conservation program.